 - Hybrid AI (the combination of machine and human intelligence)

-- Managed detection and response (MDR)
+- Managed detection and response capabilities (MDR)

 - Analysis from expert security engineers

-Since these capabilities are rolled into a subscription package with simple and predictable pricing, SMEs don’t have to break the bank or wait months for critical security systems to deploy before protecting their growing investments in IoT.
+Since these capabilities are rolled into a subscription package with simple and predictable pricing, organizations don’t have to break the bank or wait months for critical security systems to deploy before protecting their growing investments in IoT.

 Piecing Together the IoT Security Puzzle